Taking a Shot at HPV: How vaccinating against Human Papillomavirus saves lives

 Cancer touches everyone.
 But, an important tool in the fight against several cancers – particularly cervical cancer – is being woefully underused.
 That tool is the Human Papillomavirus (HPV) vaccine.
 In fact, less than half of the target population ever received this life-saving vaccine.

-Originally, the vaccine was only available for preteen girls.
-Now, the CDC recommends that both boys and girls between the ages of nine and 21 are vaccinated against HPV, preferably before the onset of sexual activity, since that is the most common way HPV is transmitted.
+In order to best protect children from HPV related cancers, the CDC recommends that both boys and girls between the ages of nine and 21 are given the vaccine.
+Immunization against HPV is recommended for before a child becomes sexually active since that is the most common way for HPV infection.

 “Getting the vaccine before a child is infected prevents the initial infection that subsequently will lead to cancers,” says Dr. Tom Murwin, pediatrician at Dean Clinic – Stoughton.
 “Once you are infected with the human papillomavirus, the vaccine doesn’t do anything.
 So it is important to get the vaccine before infection happens.
-If a female gets all three doses before she is infected with the virus, her lifetime risk of cervical – and other vaginal or vulvar – cancers is reduced by 70-percent.
-This also means 70-percent fewer abnormal Pap smears, 70-percent fewer follow-up doctor appointments and 70-percent fewer procedures to stop pre-cancers from becoming invasive cancers.”
+If a female gets all three doses before she is infected with the virus, her lifetime risk of cervical – and other vaginal or vulvar – cancers is reduced by 80 percent.
+This also means 80 percent fewer abnormal Pap smears, 80 percent fewer follow-up doctor appointments and 80 percent fewer procedures to stop pre-cancers from becoming invasive cancers.”

 Some parents and family values groups voice concerns that vaccinating against a virus that is generally considered a sexually transmitted infection will lead to earlier sexual activity.
 Research shows this common misconception is simply not true.
 Others are worried about potential side effects.
 According to studies of the HPV vaccine, the biggest side effect is pain at the site of the vaccination.
 Because of this pain, some people may faint.
 Since the vaccine was first made available in 2006, there have been no reports of serious side effects like ovarian failure, death, stroke or other negative effects scientifically linked to the vaccine.
 While claims of these side effects have been publicized in the media, investigations into these claims have found them to be scientifically unfounded.